CLUB SIGNUP

 bayside-triathlon-club-melbourne-australia

-We Respectfully Acknowledge aboriginal and Torres Strait Islander people as Australia's first people and traditional custodians.
-We respectfully acknowledge the traditional custodians of the on which our club operates, the Boon Wurrung people of the Kulin Nation, and we pay our respects to the elders past, present and emerging.
-We acknowledge that Aboriginal people have a rich and continuous connection to the bayside area.
+We respectfully acknowledge Aboriginal and Torres Strait Islander peoples as the traditional custodians of the land on which our club operates; the Bunurong people of the Kulin Nation.
+We pay our respects to elders past, present and emerging and acknowledge that First Nations peoples have a rich and continuing connection to the Bayside area.

 linkedin facebook pinterest youtube rss twitter instagram facebook-blank rss-blank linkedin-blank pinterest youtube twitter instagram